DoD-Platform-One/monitoring/docs/README.md

 ### Grafana

-By default an admin user with username "admin" and the configured password in the chart at "grafana.adminPassword" is created for logging into the Grafana UI.
+To set the admin/password of Grafana, set the `adminUser` `adminPassword` values at [Big Bang Grafana chart/values.yaml](https://repo1.dso.mil/big-bang/product/packages/grafana/-/blob/main/chart/values.yaml).
+By default an admin user with username "admin" and the configured password in the Grafana chart at "adminPassword" is created for logging into the Grafana UI.

 #### Adding Dashboards